-For reference, these are the territories where Google Home is supported and available to purchase: United States, Canada, United Kingdom, Ireland, Australia, France, Germany, Japan, India, Singapore, Italy, Spain, Mexico, Austria, Korea, Norway, Sweden, Denmark and the Netherlands.
+For reference, these are the territories where Google Home is supported and available to purchase: United States, Canada, United Kingdom, Ireland, Australia, France, Germany, Japan, India, Singapore, Italy, Spain, Mexico, Austria, South Korea, Norway, Sweden, Denmark and the Netherlands.

 Using Google Home in an unsupported country

 Unfortunately, while Google Assistant is available on Android in plenty of countries, the same can't be said for the voice assistant living inside Google Home devices.
 So, say if you live in Poland, you can have Assistant running on your smartphone, but not on a Google Home device you've pulled in from the US.